minus34/postgis-scripts/hex-grid/readme.md

 ## Usage

-See the 2 sample usage scripts to see how to create a national hex grid.
+See the 2 sample usage scripts to see how to create a national hex grid, using the function.

 ## Inputs

 | Parameter       | Description
 | ----------- | :-------------
 | areakm2     | Area of each hexagon in square km.
-Output hexagon sizes can be off slightly due to coordinate rounding in the calcs.
+Note: output hexagon sizes can be off slightly due to coordinate rounding in the calcs.
 | xmin,ymin   | Minimum coordinates of the grid extents (i.e. bottom, left).
 | xmax,ymax   | Maximum coordinates of the grid extents (i.e. top, right).
 | inputsrid   | The coordinate system (SRID) of the min/max coordinates.